-Keeping your list clean means that you approach only those subscribers who are signed up for your newsletter and are still engaged with your brand.
-Only these customers are worth working with.
+Keeping your list clean means that you approach only those subscribers who are signed up for your newsletter and are still engaged with your brand — these are the people who bring community and value!

 3. Consider Using Interactive Signup Forms

-At Omnisend we see from all signup forms that our marketers use, an interactive Wheel of Fortune performs best.
-It generates a 12.74% success rate when common popups bring 4.22%.
+Here at Omnisend we’ve noticed that from all sign-up forms that our marketers use, an interactive Wheel of Fortune performs best.
+It generates a 12.74% success rate, whereas common popups bring just 4.22%.

-- That’s a great chance to get a discount for a product that the customer desires.
+- They give a chance for discounts on products that the customer desires.

 For more ideas on the signup forms, checkout out 30 Exit-Intent Popup Examples & Best Practices for Small Online Businesses